 Every King's student is also a member of the Canadian Federation of Students (CFS).
 The CFS is the voice of Canada's student movement.
-The organization works locally, provincially, and nationally toward the elimination of barriers to quality post-secondary education which exist as a result of finances, class, gender, race, sexual orientation and regional disparity.
+The organization works locally, provincially, and nationally toward the elimination of barriers to quality postsecondary education which exist as a result of finances, course, gender, race, sexual orientation and regional disparity.